8 recommendations for fire/EMS from the FEMA Oct. 1 After-Action Report

 The number of casualties in Las Vegas exceeded those of the Orlando Pulse night club shooting to become the largest MCI in the United States since Sept.
 11, 2001.

 Fire and EMS response to the Las Vegas MCI consisted of the Clark County Fire Department with mutual aid assistance from the Las Vegas Fire Department; the North Las Vegas Fire Department and the Henderson Fire Department, as well as three private ambulance companies.
 Law Enforcement response was handled initially by the Las Vegas Metropolitan Police Department, eventually assisted by nine other local, state and federal agencies.

 Each of those responding firefighters, EMTs, paramedics and police officers deserve our gratitude for their actions that night, and our support as they continue to serve their communities following an experience that will be indelibly etched into their memory.

-During the month of August, two major reports on this incident were released.
-The first, on August 3, from Las Vegas Sheriff Joe Lombardo, outlined the criminal investigation conducted surrounding the perpetrator, Stephen Paddock, but his motive for the shootings remains inconclusive.
-The second report was released by FEMA on August 24, and was a review of the combined fire, EMS and law enforcement response simply entitled, “1 October – After Action Report.”
+In August, 2018, two major reports on this incident were released.
+The first, from Las Vegas Sheriff Joe Lombardo, outlined the criminal investigation conducted surrounding the perpetrator, Stephen Paddock, but his motive for the shootings remains inconclusive.
+The second report, released by FEMA, was a review of the combined fire, EMS and law enforcement response simply entitled, “1 October – After Action Report.”